codelearner1024/jdk/src/jdk.jpackage/share/man/jpackage.md

     This option can be used multiple times.

-    Value can contain substrings that will be substituted at runtime. jpackage supports two types of such substrings: environment variables and "APPDIR", "BINDIR", and "ROOTDIR" tokens.
+    Value can contain substrings that will be expanded at runtime.
+    Two types of such substrings supported: environment variables and "APPDIR", "BINDIR", and "ROOTDIR" tokens.

-    A substitutable substring should be enclosed between the dollar sign character ($) and the first following non-alphanumeric character.
+    A expandable substring should be enclosed between the dollar sign character ($) and the first following non-alphanumeric character.
 Alternatively, it can be enclosed between "${" and "}" substrings.

-    Substitutable substrings are case-sensitive on Unix and case-insensitive on Windows.
+    Expandable substrings are case-sensitive on Unix and case-insensitive on Windows.
 No string substitution occurs if the referenced environment variable is undefined.

-    Environment variables with names "APPDIR", "BINDIR", and "ROOTDIR" will be ignored, and these substitutable substrings will be replaced by values calculated by jpackage app launcher.
+    Environment variables with names "APPDIR", "BINDIR", and "ROOTDIR" will be ignored, and these expandable substrings will be replaced by values calculated by the app launcher.

     Prefix the dollar sign character with the backslash character (\) to prevent substring substitution.